Masters Tournament: Trophies

 Winners also have their names engraved on the actual silver Masters trophy.
 The runner-up receives a silver medal, introduced in 1951.
 Beginning in 1978, a silver salver was added as an award for the runner-up.

 In 1952, the Masters began presenting an award, known as the Silver Cup, to the lowest scoring amateur to make the cut.
 In 1954, they began presenting an amateur silver medal to the low amateur runner-up.

 The original trophy weighs over 130 pounds and sits on a four-foot-wide base.
 It resides permanently at Augusta National and depicts the clubhouse of the classic course.
-The replica, which is significantly smaller, stands just 6.5 inches tall and weighs 20 pounds.
+Winners instead receive a replica, which is significantly smaller, stands just 6.5 inches tall and weighs 20 pounds, which they get to keep.
 The champion and the runner-up both have their names engraved on the permanent trophy, solidifying themselves in golf history.

 The Double Eagle trophy was introduced in 1967 when Bruce Devlin holed out for double eagle on number 8.
-He was only the second to do so, and the first in 32 years, following Gene Sarazen on hole 15 in 1932.
+He was only the second to do so, and the first in 32 years, following Gene Sarazen on hole 15 in 1935.
 The trophy is a large crystal bowl with "Masters Tournament" engraved around the top.